 This is the first post in a series of articles on Paycheck Protection Program loan forgiveness.
-Click the following links to read Part II: Eligible Expenses can be access here.
-Parts III and IV will be published in the coming weeks.
+Click the following links to read Part II: Eligible Expenses and Part III: Maintaining Wages and Employees.
+Part IV will be published in the coming weeks.

 As borrowers near the end of their covered period for Paycheck Protection Program (PPP) loans, many questions are surfacing on the forgiveness process.

 These uncertainties have arisen from the evolving rules issued since the COVID-19 crisis began.
 In early June, the Paycheck Protection Flexibility Act (PPPFA) was passed, which modified many PPP loan provisions.
 The SBA and Treasury have also issued various forms of interim guidance over the past months, including two versions of the loan forgiveness application.
 These ongoing changes have made it challenging for borrowers to know whether they are eligible for maximum forgiveness.
 This three-part series will help to clear up some of the confusion.